Rock Is a Lady's Modesty: Main characters

 A first-year student at Oshin Girls' Academy who became the daughter of the prestigious Suzunomiya family after her mother's remarriage.
-To conform to high society's expectations, she crafted the perfect image of a refined young lady—even abandoning her beloved guitar, a cherished gift from her late father.
+To conform to high society's expectations, she crafted the perfect image of a refined young lady—even abandoning her beloved guitar, a cherished gift from her father.
 However, when she meets Otoha, her buried passion for music begins to rekindle, leading her to reclaim her true self and eventually form a band with her.